Definition

 2025

 Results are in on CAPA Colour Inspiration 2025.
 VCC won the Silver Medal in Colour, scoring 148 points.
 51 clubs entered.
 Congratulations to Christy Grinton (Martin) for "Rufous Hummingbird in Blooms", 27 points, PLUS 3rd Merit - Nature award, Lori Moilanen for "Blaze Spark Smolder", 25 points, PLUS 3rd Merit - Dramatic, Peter Kolbleitner for "Painted Stork Grooming", 25 points, Lynn Page, "Glorious Light, Sagrada Familia", 24 points, Normand Marcotte, "Spiralling in Colour", 24 points, and Jim Fowler, "Fireworks Cat with Blur", 23 points.
-See Gallery to the Right.
+See the Gallery.

 2024